platformio/platformio-docs/en/latest/_sources/frameworks/mbed.rst.txt

     * - Name
       - Description

-    * - :ref:`platform_atmelsam`
-      - Atmel | SMART offers Flash- based ARM products based on the ARM Cortex-M0+, Cortex-M3 and Cortex-M4 architectures, ranging from 8KB to 2MB of Flash including a rich peripheral and feature mix.

     * - :ref:`platform_freescalekinetis`
       - Freescale Kinetis Microcontrollers is family of multiple hardware- and software-compatible ARM Cortex-M0+, Cortex-M4 and Cortex-M7-based MCU series.
 Kinetis MCUs offer exceptional low-power performance, scalability and feature integration.

     * - :ref:`platform_maxim32`
       - Maxim's microcontrollers provide low-power, efficient, and secure solutions for challenging embedded applications.
 Maxim's processors embed cutting-edge technologies to secure data and intellectual property, proven analog circuitry for real-world applications, and battery-conserving low power operation.

-    * - :ref:`platform_nordicnrf51`
-      - The Nordic nRF51 Series is a family of highly flexible, multi-protocol, system-on-chip (SoC) devices for ultra-low power wireless applications. nRF51 Series devices support a range of protocol stacks including Bluetooth Smart (previously called Bluetooth low energy), ANT and proprietary 2.4GHz protocols such as Gazell.

     * - :ref:`platform_nordicnrf52`
       - The nRF52 Series are built for speed to carry out increasingly complex tasks in the shortest possible time and return to sleep, conserving precious battery power.
 They have a Cortex-M4F processor which makes them quite capable Bluetooth Smart SoCs.